Karnataka: Union Minister Shripad Naik's wife dies in road accident near Ankola

 Ankola, Jan 11: Union Minister Shripad Naik and his wife met with an accident near a village in Ankola Taluk of Uttara Kannada district on Monday.
 They were enroute Gokarna from Yellapur when the incident took place.
 A Police case has been registered.
 While the union minister is said to be critical, his wife Vijaya has succumbed to her injuries.

+The personal assistant of Naik also died in the accident.
 Shripad Naik is the Union Minister of State in the Ministry of Ayurveda, Yoga & Naturopathy, Unani, Siddha and Homoeopathy and Minister of State for Defence.

 Karnataka Chief Minister B S Yediyurappa condoled the demise of Naik's wife and conveyed his wishes for Naik's speedy recovery.